aimbrain/aimbrain-android-sdk/README.md

 });
   ```

-Server responses for data submission with current behavioural score.
-The `scoreModel` object contains status (1 for learning, 0 for learned) and current score as double.
+Server responses for data submission contain the current behavioural score.
+The `scoreModel` object contains the status (1 for learning, 0 for learned) and the current score as a double.

 ### Scheduling
-Object of `Manager` class allows for easy scheduling of data submission with use of `scheduleDataSubmission` method.
+Object of the `Manager` class allows for easy scheduling of data submission with the use of `scheduleDataSubmission` method.
 The method may be called with the following parameters:
-`delay` - delay before first submission in milliseconds
+`delay` - delay before the first submission in milliseconds
-`period` - period between next data submissions in milliseconds
+`period` - period between data submissions in milliseconds
-`scoreCallback` - callback for receiving responses with current score from server (optional)
+`scoreCallback` - callback for receiving responses with the current score from the server (optional)

 ```java
 Manager.getInstance().scheduleDataSubmission(0, 10000, new ScoreCallback() {